Best Canadian Cities To Treasure The Beautiful Winter Season

 Being next to the Pacific Ocean, Vancouver is spared the cold that the rest of Canada gets – and the snow.
 Instead, Vancouver trades it for rain, as November to March is their rainy season.
 Don’t let that deter you though; a warm, rainy day in Vancouver is a vacation from the blistery coldness on the other side of the Rockies.

 If that isn’t enough sparkly stuff for the holidays, the people of Vancouver are known for their incredible Christmas decorations, so taking a quick walk around any section of the city will lead to an incredible display of lights, snowflakes, Santa Clauses, elves and nativity scenes.
-If you’re of the Chinese ancestry – or even if you’re not – you can also celebrate Chinese New Year and see the best display of Chinese culture (dragons and all) anywhere in Canada!
+Celebrate Lunar New Year (also called Chinese New Year despite being celebrated by many Asian countries) and see the best display of Chinese and Asian cultures (dragons and all) anywhere in Canada!

 You can also take an hour and half bus ride to Whistler if you miss skiing and snowboarding from your time in Banff!
 You can never have too much fun with a fresh layer of snow!